lukasheiland/Divergence/README.md

+# Divergent occurrences of juvenile and adult trees are explained by both environmental change and ontogenetic niche shifts

-This repository provides code and some aggregated data to reproduce the analyses in PUBLICATION.
+This repository provides code and aggregated data to reproduce the analyses in PUBLICATION.
 Session info is provided in 'DEF_sessionInfo__2020-11-02.*'.

 The main script
 - 'Fit beta.R' performs the complete analysis with already aggregated data that is provided with 'Data/taxtables_pres_thresholdsubset.rds'.